singjc/mstools/README.md

 # Description
 ***
-This package contains several scripts that can be used for chromatogram visualization and OSW data extraction.
+This package contains several R scripts that can be used for chromatogram visualization and .OSW and .PQP data extraction.

-@TODO: Still Work-In-Progress....

 # Installation
 ***